 Hard hats are mandatory.

-The first night is spent at Giraffe Residence Lodge, a family-run boutique property located on a golf and polo estate.
+The first night is spent at Wildlife Residence Lodge, a family-run boutique property located on a golf and polo estate.
 There is WiFi, a swimming pool and spa treatments are available on site.
-The lodge has been named after the Tanzanian national animal, the giraffe, which is endangered.
-Staying at Giraffe Residence supports the Giraffe Conservation Organization (GCO), as well as the local village.
-You might even see rescued orphan giraffe on the property during your stay.

 The tents on the mobile camp are spacious tents with mosquito netted doors and windows.
 Each tent is provided with cot beds, white clean cotton linen, towels and a solar light.
 There is one bush toilet and bucket shower per tent/two people.

 Arusha National Park Safaris (three nights) can be arranged for groups of four or more.
 Please ask us for a price if your group is less than four.

 Private Kilimanjaro Elephant Safaris (seven nights) can be arranged for groups of four or more.

 Each set date safari needs a minimum of four guests to confirm to run.